 Het Nieuwe Instituut derives its special position to a significant degree from the range and unique importance of the State Archive for Architecture and Urban Planning, which it manages.
 The collection has a central place in the institute’s research and exhibitions programmes.
 In this respect the archive has an increasingly organic connection with Het Nieuwe Instituut’s function as Museum for Architecture, Design and Digital Culture and the central role that Research & Development plays in generating the content of the institute’s programming.

-A selection of exhibitions, research projects and activities
+A selection of exhibitions and activities

 Dissident Gardens reference images

 In the run-up to the exhibition Dissident Gardens, all sorts of images were pulled from the collection to serve as reference material for research, display and communications.
 The majority were ultimately not used, but they give an impression of possible perspectives on the central theme of Dissident Gardens – the classic struggle between nature and culture – in relation to architecture and the built environment.

 The exhibition Dissident Gardens contains a pavilion that houses materials from the archives of Het Nieuwe Instituut.
 They include designs for country houses and holiday parks by Van den Broek & Bakema, Hendrik Wijdeveld, Piet Blom, Gerrit Rietveld and Auke Komter, among others.
 They show our ambivalent relationship to nature: from immersion in and the subjugation of the landscape to the pursuit of sustainability and optimisation.